 Students may email email@example.com or the listed program advisor to schedule an appointment and discuss their program of choice.
 Before meeting with an advisor, students must attend a Study Abroad 101 information session.

 Applications are generally made available 1 year in advance.
-Students must meet with their Study Abroad Advisor to open an application.
+Students must meet with their Education Abroad Advisor to open an application.
 Please note that students can only apply for 1 full term program for a given term.

 Meet with Academic Advisor

 Students should schedule an academic advising appointment as early on as possible to determine their individual plans of study, including which term(s) are best suited for study abroad, which courses can and cannot be fulfilled abroad, and how much flexibility they have in determining which courses are taken while abroad.